 Apple's third-generation pro tablet was announced during the Apple Special Event in 2018 and featured the classic 12.9-inch size and a new 11-inch model that would replace the second generation's 10.5-inch model.

-Both models received a new edge-to-edge Liquid Retina display, ProMotion with 120Hz screen refresh rate, improved front and rear cameras, and the Apple A12X Bionic chip.
+Both devices received a new edge-to-edge Liquid Retina display, ProMotion with 120Hz screen refresh rate, improved front and rear cameras, and the Apple A12X Bionic chip.

-The third-generation was the first to use Face ID, and removed Touch ID just like the iPhone X. Face ID on the third-generation iPad Pro is capable of working in any orientation.
+The third-generation was the first to use Face ID and remove Touch ID just like the iPhone X. Face ID on the third-generation iPad Pro is capable of working in any orientation.
 They also boast tap-to-wake, allowing a user to wake an iPad via touching the screen rather than pressing a physical button.

-The third-generation models are also the first iPads to use USB-C connectors instead of Apple's proprietary Lightning connector.
+The third-generation models are also the first iPads to use USB-C ports instead of Apple's proprietary Lightning port.

 The maximum storage capacity of the third generation doubled that of the second generation, with a maximum of 1TB of storage possible on both models.
 Interestingly, installing 1TB of memory will also gain you more RAM, maxing out at 6GB in both models.

-The 11-inch pro tablet originally released for $799 for the most basic model, with additional configurations driving the price upward to $1699.
-The 12.9-inch third-generation iPad Pro could be bought for $999 at the cheapest, with the one terabyte cellular-enabled model priced at $1899.
+The 11-inch model originally released for $799 for the most basic model, with additional configurations driving the price upward to $1699.
+The 12.9-inch model could be bought for $999 at the cheapest, with the one terabyte cellular-enabled model priced at $1899.
 Because of reductions in memory pricing across all Apple products since their 2018 launch, the 12.9-inch and 11-inch now max out at $1499 and $1699 respectively.
-Check out our Price Guide for the latest deals on Apple hardware.

 Second-generation iPad Pro